explorer436/explorer-git-repo/my-vim-notes/myVimNotes.md

     You might wonder, "Well, this is nice but I never used :grep in Vim, plus can't we just use :Rg to find string in files?
 When will I ever need to use :grep?"

     That is a very good question.
-The answer to "why do we need grep in Vim?" is that it will let us do what I'll going to cover next: search and replace in multiple files.
+The answer to "why do we need to use grep in Vim?" is that it will let us do what I'll going to cover next: search and replace in multiple files.

     ****Search and replace in multiple files****